LennardZuendorf/thesis-webapp/README.md

 1. Clone the repository using git or GitHub cli.
 2. Start the (virtual) environment.
-3. Set the environment variable "HOSTING", i.e. like this `export HOSTING=local USER=admin PW=test`, see [fastAPI Docu](https://fastapi.tiangolo.com/advanced/settings/)
+3. Set the environment variable "HOSTING", i.e. like this `export HOSTING=local`, see [fastAPI Docu](https://fastapi.tiangolo.com/advanced/settings/)
 3. Install the requirements using `pip install -r requirements.txt`
 4. Run the app using `uvicorn main:app`.
 You can add `--reload` to enable hot reloading.
 The app will be available at `localhost:8000`.